Bayes Factors for Peri-Null Hypotheses: The Peri-Null Bayes Factor is Inconsistent

 Identifiability and the regularity conditions on the model imply that the maximum likelihood estimator is consistent, thus, \( \hat{\theta} \overset{\Pf_{\theta}}{\rightarrow} \theta \) (e.g., \citealp[Chapter~{5}]{van1998asymptotic}).
-As all functions of \( \hat{\theta} \) in \refEq{eqPeriNullBf} are smooth at \( \theta \), the continuous mapping theorem applies and the assertion follows. \end{proof}
+As all functions of \( \hat{\theta} \) in \refEq{eqPeriNullBf} are smooth at \( \theta \), the continuous mapping theorem applies and the assertion follows. \( \) \end{proof}

-\refThm{thmLimitPerinullBf} implies that \( \BF_{1 \widetilde{0}}(Y^{n}) \) is inconsistent; for all data-governing parameter values that have a neighborhood that receives positive mass from both priors, the peri-null Bayes factor approaches a limit that is given by the ratio of prior densities evaluated at the data governing \( \theta \) as \( n \) increases.
+\refThm{thmLimitPerinullBf} implies that \( \BF_{1 \widetilde{0}}(Y^{n}) \) is inconsistent; for all data-governing parameter values with a neighborhood that receives positive mass from both priors, the peri-null Bayes factor approaches a limit that is given by the ratio of prior densities evaluated at the data-governing \( \theta \) as \( n \) increases.
 Note that this holds in particular for the test point of interest, e.g., \( \delta = 0 \), which has a neighborhood that the peri-null prior assigns positive mass to.
-The limit in \refThm{thmLimitPerinullBf} can also be derived using the generalized Savage-Dickey density ratio \citep{VerdinelliWasserman1995} and exploiting the transitivity of the Bayes factor. \refThm{thmLimitPerinullBf}, however, can be more straightforwardly extended to characterize the asymptotic behavior of the peri-null Bayes factor.
+This inconsistency result can be intuited as follows.
+The peri-null Bayes factor compares two marginal likelihoods with the same data-distribution (or sampling) model, but different prior distributions on the same parameter space; hence, the peri-null Bayes factor effectively assesses which prior performs best, and this should not matter asymptotically (i.e., as the data accumulate, the posterior distributions of the two models converge, and consequently the change in the Bayes factor will converge as well). \footnote{We thank the first anonymous reviewer for providing this intuition.}